 The National Highway Traffic Safety Administration has already found that more than 3,100 deaths were caused by distracted driving in 2013.
-Experts say that drivers are three times more likely to encounter an accident if they are dialing a phone while driving, and 23 times more likely to do so when texting.
+Experts say that drivers are three times more likely to have an accident if they are dialing a phone while driving, and 23 times more likely to do so when texting.
 Despite these well-known dangers, people still choose to text, talk, and take selfies while driving.

 In that same study, 22 percent of those surveyed admitted that they are addicted to social media; this was why they continue to use it while driving, despite the well-known risks.
 Some doctors have even referred to this addiction as a digital drug.